ARMmbed/Debugging-docs/Docs/Debugging/toolchain.md

 Most mbed Enabled development boards contain two chips: the target microcontroller and a CMSIS-DAP interface chip.
 The most common use case of the interface chip is mounting the development board as a USB mass-storage device, making it easy to flash new firmware.
 However, you can also use this interface chip to debug the target microcontroller without an external debugger, such as a JTAG.

 This offers debugging capabilities for stack trace analysis, register dumps and inspection of program execution (breakpoints, watchpoints and so on).
-When combined with a source-level debugger on the development host, such as the GNU Project Debugger (GDB), SWD offers a rich debugging experience - much more powerful than ``printf()``.
+When combined with a source-level debugger on the development host, such as the GNU Project Debugger (GDB), SWD offers a rich debugging experience - much more powerful than `printf()`.

 <span class="tips">**Tip:** The CMSIS-DAP interface chip does not have to be on the development board.
 You can also use it as an off-board solution with the [SWDAP debugging probe](https://developer.mbed.org/teams/mbed/wiki/SWDAP).
 This is a good solution if you're making a custom board and do not want the added cost (or space required) of an extra interface chip and USB port.</span>

 ## Running a debug server

-To connect to the debug interface, most boards are supported by either [pyOCD](https://github.com/mbedmicro/pyOCD) or [OpenOCD](http://openocd.org).
+To connect to the debug interface, [pyOCD](https://github.com/mbedmicro/pyOCD) and [OpenOCD](http://openocd.org) support most boards.
 If the debug interface on your board is classified as 'CMSIS-DAP' or 'DAPLink' (most boards), you can use pyOCD.
 If not, use OpenOCD.

 First, make sure you have installed the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q3-update) and added it to your PATH.
 To verify that you have the correct version installed, open a terminal and run: